phtardif1/phtardif1/README.md

 - 👋 Hi, I’m Paul Tardif
-- 👀 I’m interested in learning how to fully utilize GitHub for a professional technology sales role
+- 👀 I dabble in GitOps as a technical business development professional
-- 🌱 I’m currently very much a beginner, so appreciate any guidance and suggestions !
+- 🌱
 -  📫 You can reach out to me here or at phtardif1@gmail.com

 <!---
 phtardif1/phtardif1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.